DannyFGitHub/COVID-Net/README.md

 * linda.wang513@gmail.com
 * ashkan.ebadi@nrc-cnrc.gc.ca

-If you find our work useful, can cite our paper using:
+If you find their work useful, can cite their paper using:

 ```
 @misc{wang2020covidnet,